Bucha, Ukraine: History

 The settlement arose with the construction of the Kyiv-Kovel railway in 1898 around a small train stop by the Bucha River along the Kyiv-Kovel railway similar to one in the modern city of Irpin.

 In close vicinity to the Bucha train stop, there was a small village called Yablunka, where there used to be a brick factory.
 Yablunka is mentioned in the 19th century Polish Geographic dictionary as the village of Jabłonka 37 versts away from Kyiv.
+The construction of the Irpin Central House of Culture was instigated by the administration of a brick and tile factory reported as being in Bucha, and constructed and funded by the people of Irpin in 1954.
+Much of the building was destroyed by Russian shelling in March 2022.

 During World War II, before the liberation of Kiev from Nazi forces in December 1943, Bucha was the location of the headquarters of the 1st Ukrainian Front commanded by General Vatutin.

 Bucha was granted city status on 9 February 2006 (previously, Bucha was an urban-type settlement within the Irpin city municipality).
 Until 18 July 2020, Bucha was incorporated as a city of oblast significance.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, the city of Bucha was merged into Bucha Raion.